Will Covid-19 be enough to take the Stone Age from us?

-How many of these habits will be broken by the grand disruption of C-19?
+How many of these habits will be broken by the grand disruption of Covid-19?
 And what does that mean for all those living in hope that the world in recovery will become a better place: cleaner, greener, kinder?

 this because, on the evidence of their Instagram feeds, the campaigning NGOs appear